Tiffany Cianci: Legal cases

-Cianci was sued by her former landlord in 2014 over unpaid rent.
-Her former landlord was awarded $27,384 in unpaid rent and legal fees.
+In 2014, Cianci was sued by her former landlord over unpaid rent, and an initial ruling awarded the landlord $27,384.
+However, this judgement for attorney's fees was overturned on appeal in 2016 by the Maryland Court of Special Appeals.

-In 2020, Cianci was the defendant in a domestic violence case against her own daughter, Eveka Soto, following allegations of child abuse and stalking.
-The court issued a restraining order against Cianici, and ordered her to not contact, enter the residence of, and to stay away from the school and place of employment of Ms. Soto.
-The order was lifted four months later.

-On July 6, 2022, The Little Gym International sued Tiffany Cianci for continuing to use The Little Gym’s branding and intellectual property after the termination of her franchise.
-In the lawsuit, The Little Gym alleged that Cianci used derogatory and misogynistic language to describe a customer.
+On July 6, 2022, The Little Gym International sued Cianci, alleging she continued to use their branding and intellectual property after her franchise was terminated.
+The Little Gym also alleged that Cianci used derogatory and misogynistic language to describe a customer.
 In September 2022, the case was moved into private arbitration in Arizona.

-On June 8, 2023, the arbiter issued a ruling stating that Cianci’s franchise termination was justified, that she would be unable to operate a non-affiliated gym in competition with The Little Gym, and that she must pay The Little Gym’s legal fees.
-In the judgment, the arbiter wrote that Cianci’s "credibility in some areas is suspect” and found that she did indeed illegally use The Little Gym’s branding and intellectual property.
+On June 8, 2023, the arbiter issued a ruling.
+It found that Cianci’s franchise termination was justified, that she illegally used The Little Gym's intellectual property, and that she would be unable to operate a non-affiliated gym in competition with The Little Gym.
+However, the arbiter simultaneously ruled that The Little Gym engaged in intentional defamation against Cianci, designating her as a prevailing party on that count.
+The case is currently under appeal.

 Political views

 Tiffany Cianci has expressed opposition to private equity as an industry and has been critical of various corporations.
-Cianci has accused private equity firms of buying homes with the intention of ending single family homes to bankrupt the working class in America, and claimed that food brands collude to raise prices.
+She has accused private equity firms of buying homes with the intention of ending single family homes to bankrupt the working class in America, and claimed that food brands collude to raise prices.

-Cianci is supportive of social media platform Tiktok, which she argues is an essential income stream for creators.
-She is an active activist against proposed bans over Tiktok’s ties to the Chinese government.
+Cianci is a vocal advocate for the social media platform TikTok, which she argues is an essential income stream for creators.
+She has actively protested against bans related to the app's ties to the Chinese government.
 In 2025, Cianci protested in Washington, D.C. against the ban of the app passed by Congress.

-Cianci has also commented on Luigi Mangione, who assassinated UnitedHealthcare CEO Brian Thompson in 2024.
+Cianci has also publicly commented on Luigi Mangione, who allegedly assassinated UnitedHealthcare CEO Brian Thompson in 2024.
 In a post on social media, Cianci stated that the “billionaire elite” demand that Mangione be charged with terrorism out of fear of future attacks.

-Cianci strongly opposed the Iran-Israel War of 2025.
-During the conflict, Cianci suggested on social media that Israel targets babies in Gaza.
+Cianci strongly opposed the 2025 Twelve-Day War between Iran and Israel.
+During the conflict, Cianci stated on social media that Israel targets babies in Gaza.
 She also claimed that the United States fought the Iraq War on Israel’s behalf.
-Cianci has described the United States as “being manipulated as a paid for mercenary force for Israel through bribes, and puppet like manipulation.”
+Cianci has described the United States as “being manipulated as a paid for mercenary force for Israel through bribes, and puppet-like manipulation.”